How does my child qualify for a PUF Pre-Kindergarten program?

 Which schools offer PUF Pre-Kindergarten programs for children?

-Crystal Park School and Swanvon schools will offer Pre-Kindergarten programs for families who live in the City of Grande Prairie.
+Crystal Park School and Swanavon schools offer Pre-Kindergarten programs for families who live in the City of Grande Prairie.

 Does my child need to toilet independently?